orwah/Asasi_event/README.md

 <b>HOW TO USE templates_events :</b><br>
  find the suitable event from the \data\templates_events.php eveints list, and Just replace 'false' by one of those 2 ways:
- * 1- Use direct HTML string ,example :
+ * 1- Use direct HTML string ,example :<br> define("TEMPLATE_AFTER_POST", "&lt;br&gt;&lt;hr&gt;&lt;br&gt;");
-          define("TEMPLATE_AFTER_POST", "&lt;br&gt;&lt;hr&gt;&lt;br&gt;");
+ * 2- or instead of html you can put a php file name (files must be located inside data/templates/ folder) , example :<br>
- * 2- or instead of html you can put a php file name (files must be located inside data/templates/ folder) , example : define("TEMPLATE_BEFORE_HEADER", "before_header.php");
+          define("TEMPLATE_BEFORE_HEADER", "before_header.php");